rocicorp/mono/apps/zbugs/README.md

 #### zero.config.js Variables ####

 # The "upstream" authoritative postgres database
-# In the future we will support other types of upstreams besides PG.
+# In the future we will support other types of upstreams besides PG
 UPSTREAM_URI = "postgresql://user:password@127.0.0.1:6434/postgres"

 # A separate Postgres database we use to store CVRs.
 CVRs (client view records)